-Burnham and Weston Energy CIC Makes a Splash
+Burnham and Weston Energy CIC Makes a Splash in Local News

 The launch of new local community energy enterprise Burnham and Weston Energy CIC has been making a splash among local news.
 Citizens of the area are keen to find out more about community energy and the benefits it is providing to Burnham-on-Sea and Weston-super-Mare including green electricity to power 2,000 homes, a community fund of £3 million for social projects, and a fuel poverty campaign to tackle the increasing problem in the towns and their surrounding parishes.